BCDA-APS/gestalt/docs/nodes/nodes.md

-## Nodes
+## About

 The default element underlying the generation of any output files in Gestalt is the Node.
 When a template file is parsed, it is turned into a graph of these Nodes.
 Providing the graph with a set of input data and traversing the Nodes is then used to construct the proper output.

-There are four major categories of Nodes; Widgets, Logical Groups, Layouts, and Positioners.
+There are four major categories of Nodes: Widgets, Logical Groups, Layouts, and Positioners.
 Nodes contain a set of attribute data describing their configuration and the logic of how to apply those attributes to a given output data format.